Our Process for Violent Crime Cases in Midland

-Texas Murder Laws
+Understanding Texas Murder Laws

 In Texas, anyone found guilty of murder charges can face 5 to 99 years imprisonment or even capital punishment, depending on the facts of the case.
 Murder is a type of criminal homicide that occurs mainly when a person causes someone’s death either intentionally or while in the act of committing another felony (TPC §19.02).
 Although murder is normally a first-degree felony, a charge may be enhanced to capital murder in certain situations, such as if the victim was a law officer or if the crime occurred while attempting a kidnapping or robbery (TPC §19.03).
 Because of the severity of these charges, anyone accused of murder should seek legal assistance immediately upon arrest or accusation.

-Texas Robbery Laws
+Understanding Texas Robbery Laws

 While less severe than murder charges, being convicted on robbery charges can still carry sentences of 2 to 20 years in prison.
 A person may be charged with robbery (a second-degree felony) in Texas if they physically harmed another individual or threatened them with bodily harm or death while committing an act of theft (TPC §29.02).
 Anyone who causes serious injury, uses a deadly weapon, or threatens a senior over 65 or a disabled person with imminent bodily harm may face first-degree felony charges for aggravated robbery (TPC §29.03).

-Understanding Your Rights in Violent Crime Cases
+Your Rights in Violent Crime Cases

-Facing violent crime charges can be an overwhelming experience, and it’s crucial to understand your legal rights and options.
+Facing violent crime charges can be an overwhelming experience, and it is crucial to understand your legal rights and options.
 At Wolf, Stallings & Mayo PLLC, we believe that knowledge is power.
 Our team is dedicated to educating our clients about the legal process, potential consequences, and available defenses.
 We aim to empower you with the information you need to make informed decisions about your case.

 Here are some key rights you should be aware of when dealing with violent crime charges: